 Braided rope not specifically made for bondage tends to have a solid core of some type (either the same or different fiber).
 This core adds bulk and makes the rope less pliable.
 Many people remove this core before using the rope for bondage, which makes the rope easier to work with but can also weaken the rope to varying amounts.

 Rope ends can be finished with a number of different knots or other options, including:

 Typical bondage rope is between 5mm and 8mm in diameter, with 6mm being the most common.
 However, it’s worth noting that the diameter of natural fiber rope is usually more of an approximation.

-While thinner ropes are more flexible and hold knots better, those knots are harder to untie and the rope bites into the skin more painfully, not to mention the weaker nature of thinner ropes.
+While thinner ropes are more flexible, make more compact knots, and hold knots better, those knots are harder to untie and the rope bites into the skin more painfully, not to mention the weaker nature of thinner ropes.
 In contrast, thicker ropes are stronger and can be more comfortable, but the knots they form are bulkier and may come undone easier.

 Most rope made for bondage is sold in 7 or 8 meter lengths (23 to 26 feet).
 However, you can also order or make custom-length rope depending on your needs.
 One typical recommendation for rope length is “four arm-pulls” … in other words, if you measure your arm from armpit to fingertip, then multiply that distance by 4, that’s a good “ideal” rope length for the rope top.
 Another way to find an ideal length is to consider the size of the person or people being tied and the amount of rope required for the types of ties they’re used to.
 However, this isn’t always practical if you’re not making or cutting your own rope, as it often requires special orders (which can cost more).